analyticsengineersclub/alewinsky/README.md

 # AE Club Portfolio

-This is Andrew's Portfolio
+This is Andrew's Portfolio.

-This is an update
+This is an update.

+The is another update.